 WEST PALM BEACH, Fla. - Royal Caribbean has its own adjectives to describe its newest ship, Allure of the Seas.
-Words like revolutionary and most innovative.
+Words like

 As the first passengers came aboard for the preview cruise in late November, they added their own: Incredible.
 Awesome.
 Unbelievable.

 Allure of the Seas is the sister ship to Oasis of the Seas, launched with much fanfare about a year ago as the largest cruise ship in the world.
 Allure is identical to Oasis in most respects, but it's almost one-quarter of an inch longer, making it the largest cruise ship in the world.

 A veritable skyscraper on the water, Allure dwarfs the other ships at its home in Port Everglades.

 On hand for the preview were plenty of famous names: Jeffrey Katzenberg (chief executive officer of DreamWorks Animation), Hoda Kotb and Kathie Lee Gifford from Today, and Adam Sandler and Katie Holmes, who were shooting scenes for their movie, Jack and Jill.

 Here's a glimpse of what a giant floating city is like.

 How big is the biggest cruise ship ever?
 It doesn't really hit home until you are aboard.

 Overall, the ship exudes an air of elegance, without being stuffy.
 At full capacity, Allure accommodates 6,318 guests and 2,384 crew.
 There are 16 passenger decks and 24 elevators.
 It wouldn't be a bad idea to have a few horizontal elevators as well.

 Executive chef Jahn Ivo says part of his daily routine is checking on the more than 20 dining venues scattered around the ship.
 In one day, his pedometer recorded 24,000 steps, which translates to 8 to 10 miles.
 Can we get this man a Segway?